 Net assets with donor restrictions may consist of irrevocable charitable trusts, lead trusts, restricted contributions receivable, and donor-restricted endowment funds.
-When donor restrictions expire, that is, when a stipulated time restriction ends or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+When donor restrictions expire, that is, when a stipulated time restriction ends or a purpose restriction is fulfilled, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donor-restricted net assets contributed to an endowment fund represent the fair value of the original gift as of the gift date and the original value of subsequent gifts to donor-restricted endowment funds.